Top 10 AWS FinOps Tools For Your Business in 2025

 #8 ProsperOps

 ProsperOps offers commitment-based discount management, optimizing AWS, Azure, and Google Cloud Savings Plans and Reserved Instances with AI-driven efficiency.
-Unlike traditional FinOps platforms, ProsperOps doesn’t focus on general cost visibility but instead maximizes commitment-based savings with minimal manual intervention.
+Unlike traditional FinOps tools for cloud, ProsperOps doesn’t focus on general cost visibility but instead maximizes commitment-based savings with minimal manual intervention.

 #9 Kubecost